cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.python.md

 The expected HTTP response code or code range of the health check.

-Eg `2xx`.
-Only valid and required if `type` is "http" or "https".
+This parameter is only valid for HTTP and HTTPS monitors.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#expected_codes LoadBalancerMonitor#expected_codes}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#expected_codes LoadBalancerMonitor#expected_codes}

 ---